It’s actually easier than you thought!

 There are times e-bike conversion kits do not include a battery and a charger, and in this case, you need to look for either a 36 volt or a 48-volt ebike battery pack.
 Now, the voltage of the battery does not necessarily determine the mile range of your electric bike, but it will give you an overview of how fast the electrons move within the battery pack.
 If you want to build an electric bike with a more extended mile range, we suggest you go for the higher 48 volts and higher amp-hour battery.
 With a battery capacity like this one, you won’t have to worry about running out of charge in the middle of an enjoyable ride.
 For better understanding, check out this blog for an in-depth explanation on how ebike batteries work.

-Essentially, an e-bike battery conversion kit may cost you around $200 to $300 depending on the level of specifications of the electric motor, the capacity of the battery, and the type of control system.
+Essentially, an e-bike battery conversion kit depend on the level of specifications of the electric motor, the capacity of the battery, and the type of control system.
 If a conversion kit does not include a battery yet, make sure to get one that is compatible with your chosen electric motor.

 After getting all the necessary parts, it’s time to put them all together correctly, starting first with the wheel.
 Remove the old wheel (rear or front) that needs to be replaced.